DevExpress/devextreme-documentation/concepts/Common/Value Formatting/10 Format UI Component Values/20 Custom Format String.md

     </tr>
 </table>

-The example below demonstrates the behavior of "#" and "0" in fractional numbers:
+The examples below demonstrate the behavior of "#" and "0" in fractional numbers:

     <!-- tab: JavaScript -->
-    const number = 12.34;
+    const number = 1234.567;

-    // Delete all digits except the digits around the decimal point
+    // Leave the first digit before the decimal point and round up the decimal
-    format: "0.0" // 2.3
+    format: "0.0" // 4.6

     const smallNumber = 0.1234;